AdaskoTheBeAsT/NetCoreTypewriterRecipes/Readme.md

 # Typewriter recipes

-This is part of the presentation how to generate automaticaly models and services from controllers and model classes in .net core web api for angular>11.x.x using [Typewriter Unofficial Fork](https://github.com/AdaskoTheBeAsT/Typewriter/releases/tag/1.32.0)
+This is part of the presentation how to generate automaticaly models and services from controllers and model classes in .net core web api for angular>11.x.x using [Typewriter Unofficial Fork compatible with Visual Studio 2022 Preview 2.1](https://github.com/AdaskoTheBeAsT/Typewriter/releases/tag/2.1.0-preview)

 ## Backend